muratbiberoglu/algoComp24/fason/statement.md

 ### FASON Tree

-This FASON string's tree structure looks like this:
+This FASON string tree structure looks like this:

 ```
 cl_1